 ETC is best known as the leading manufacturer of replacement digital solid state trip units.
 With the release of its flagship version of the ETC kit in 1988 (etc.11), ETC was the first company to engineer a full-function, digital solid state trip unit.

-Location: ETC’s headquarters and primary manufacturing facility is located in Shelton, CT.
+Location: ETC’s headquarters and primary manufacturing facility is located in Connecticut.
 ETC maintains an inventory of nearly every power circuit breaker ever produced and a fully outfitted machine shop which can fabricate components and complete kits to meet tight project deadlines.
 In the US, we are represented by master distributors and a certified installer network.
 In order to service our base of international customers, ETC has master distributors and certified installers located around the world.
 Find an installer near you.

 We are actively seeking new certified installers and master distributors worldwide.
 If you would like to learn more, please click here.